How to make sure your emails are opened even when your business isn't.

 Create pre-headers with promise

-Supercharge your sender In Barak Obama’s 2012 fundraising campaign, the marketing team tried every trick under the sun.
+In Barak Obama’s 2012 fundraising campaign, the marketing team tried every trick under the sun.
 The most successful subject line they used was ‘Hey’ which flies in the face of most online advice about subject lines (more about those in a sec).
 But think who the email was from – Barack Obama.
 That’s as good a reason to open as any – even if you hated the guy.
 The sender’s name is highly visible.
-So it’s a valuable space.
-It’s a chance to make the right sort of connection.
-You can use a real name or the company name – they each have their merits.
-Either will work better than info@, hello@ or enquiries@.
-If you haven’t got Barack Obama on your staff, the brand or company name will be the obvious choice.
-Once people have subscribed to your brand then they have a level of interest in seeing something from you.
+So in your client's email inbox, it’s a valuable space.
+It’s a chance to make a connection.
+Using a person's name or the company is much stronger than a bland info@ or hello@.
 I get regular updates from Greenpeace.
 They’ve combined the brand with a person to up the chance of making a connection.
 The fact that they come from Alice Hunter helps add to the idea that they’re a campaigning body run by committed individuals:

-Combine name and brand, eg: Meg at a A Thousand Monkeys
+Combine name and brand, eg: From Meg at a A Thousand Monkeys

 Be a bit chummy: Your friends at A Thousand Monkeys